-Intriguingly, taste buds disappeared very rapidly in SOX2cKO mice (within 2 days), considering that rodent taste cells have an average lifespan of 14-21 days (Beidler and Smallman, 1965; Farbman, 1980).
+1980).
 This swift disappearance suggested that taste bud loss was not simply due to a failure of SOX2-depleted progenitors to fulfill normal replacement of taste bud cells, but rather that taste bud cells en masse were actively lost in the absence of SOX2 in progenitors.
-In control tongues, TUNEL+ cells are evident in the most superificial layer of the lingual epithelium, as these cells undergo cell death and form the barrier layer of the tongue surface (Fig. 4A, arrows).
+In control tongues, terminal deoxynucleotidyl transferase dUTP nick end labeling (TUNEL)+ cells are evident in the most superficial layer of the lingual epithelium, as these cells undergo cell death and form the barrier layer of the tongue surface (Fig. 4A, arrows).
 By contrast, apoptotic cells are rarely found within taste buds or basal layers of the epithelium (Fig. 4A) (Ichimori et al., 2009; Zeng and Oakley, 1999).
 One day after Sox2 deletion, however, we detected many TUNEL+/K8+ taste cells in mutants compared with controls as well as increased TUNEL+ cells in the FFP wall and PG region (Fig. 4B-D).
 By 2 days of SOX2cKO, however, TUNEL+ cells were again only seen in superficial layers (data not shown), as in controls.
-Importantly, genetic deletion of Sox2 1 day after tamoxifen induction is restricted to basal keratinoctyes outside of taste buds, while precipitous taste bud loss, preceeded by a dramatic increase in taste cell apoptosis, cannot be cell autonomous, i.e., due to SOX2 loss in differentiated taste cells.
+Importantly, genetic deletion of Sox2 1 day after tamoxifen induction is restricted to basal keratinoctyes outside of taste buds, whereas SOX2 expression is maintained within taste buds (see Fig. 3B,B', Fig. S1A).
+Thus, precipitous taste bud loss, preceded by a dramatic increase in taste cell apoptosis, cannot be cell-autonomous, i.e. due to SOX2 loss in differentiated taste cells.

 Rather, we hypothesize that SOX2 acts in local progenitors to indirectly support taste cell survival.